-The original title of the book: The Princess and the Fog: A Story for Children with Depression
+The Princess and the Fog: A Story for Children with Depression

 Bronze Medal Winner in the Picture Books, Early Reader category of the 2015 Foreword Reviews' INDIEFAB Book of the Year Awards